helps you teach these important stories

 Some material is more suitable for older students, but there’s plenty for all ages.
 Non-readers will need assistance, but will enjoy the creative interface and animation.
 Each area is full of interactive study notes, a variety of multimedia presentations, and questions to locate and discuss.
 In other words… lots of places to stop and talk.

-Click a Tab to open up highlights of the CD’s major learning areas…
+Click a Tab to open up highlights of the program’s major learning areas…

 I. THE COVENANT

 …an animated and narrated retelling of how God established the Covenant with Abraham and all generations.
 God’s voice heard in the opening animation was created by blending together several young people’s voices.
 An interactive menu (seen right) shows Abraham in the desert with the nighttime sky rolling over head, and the smoking fire pot and torch passing over his offering (Genesis 15).
 Each clickable “star word” reveals a short animation and question.

 Theme: God chooses us to be his people.

 I’ll plant your people there, to show the world I care, O it’s true.”

-Sarah has a major section in this CD –her encounter with the Angels & God outside her tent.
+Sarah has a major section in the program –her encounter with the Angels & God outside her tent.
 You’ll see and hear Sarah narrate the story and see it unfold in animation beside her.
 Students will then have the opportunity to hear Sarah’s thoughts on several subjects, such as, why she laughed at God.
 Questions are included for follow-up.

 Theme: Sarah’s expectant happiness and hope is our hope too.